programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

     - Prime Meridian: Greenwich
 ```

-This is a lot of preparation, but now that the two dataframes are properly set up, you can use the spatial join to add FIPS data to each row of the Fatal Force dataframe.
+This is a lot of preparation, but now that the two DataFrames are properly set up, you can use the spatial join to add FIPS data to each row of the Fatal Force DataFrame.

-The next code block will use `geopandas.sjoin()` to create a new version of the Fatal Force dataframe. `left_df` and `right_df` specify which two dataframes are to be matched, and `how=` tells GeoPandas that it should treat the left dataframe as primary.
-This means that it will add the matching data from the right dataframe to the left.
+The next code block will use `geopandas.sjoin()` to create a new version of the Fatal Force DataFrame. `left_df` and `right_df` specify which two DataFrames are to be matched, and `how=` tells GeoPandas that it should treat the left DataFrame as primary.
+This means that it will add the matching data from the right DataFrame to the left.

 ```python
 ff_df = gpd.sjoin(left_df = ff_df,